 - Cool cooked foods quickly at room temperature so that they can be stored in the fridge within 1-2 hours.

 - Store raw foods separately from cooked foods, covered on the bottom shelf of your fridge.

 - Do not defrost raw meat or raw meat products at room temperature (as this will increase your chance of getting food poisoning).
 Ideally food should be defrosted fully in the fridge or if this is not possible, using a microwave on the defrost setting directly before cooking.

 Tips for cooking

-Always remember to look out for the Food Hygiene Rating Certificates when you're eating out.
+Always remember to look out for the Food Hygiene Rating Certificates in local pubs, cafe's, restaurants and take-aways when you're eating out.

 Precautionary advice on cooking frozen vegetables from the Food Standards Agency